zramsay/eris-cli/docs/examples/deploying_your_smart_contracts_to_a_chain_advanced.md

 # Fixup your epm.yaml

-Next we need to make an epm.yaml. **Protip:** Get it with: `curl -X GET https://raw.githubusercontent.com/eris-ltd/coding/master/contracts/advtut/epm.yaml -o epm.yaml`.
+Next we need to make an epm.yaml.
 It should look like this:

 {{ insert_file "contracts_deploying_adv/epm.yaml" }}